Wolverine971/9takes/src/blog/people/musicians/Kanye.md

 How does this perspective of Kanye West enhance your understanding of him as an artist and a public figure?
 Does viewing Kanye through the Enneagram Type 7 lens give you a deeper insight into his motivations and actions?

 Perhaps there's value in understanding our celebrities, our leaders, and even ourselves not just for their accomplishments but also through their personality type.
-If you're eager to delve deeper, sign up below ⬇️ and join 9takes.
-It's a community that values introspective exploration of personalities and viewpoints.
-Let's peel back the layers, one personality at a time.
+If you're eager to delve deeper, sign up and join 9takes below ⬇️.
+Of course you are free to decline but we are there is so much more to explore. 🚀

 <svelte:head>